People

 Biography

 Through a social lens, my research has expanded on environmental psychology theories to understand individual and contextual factors that lead to pro-environmental and helping behaviours.
 Previous works have examined novel predictors of helping and well-being, including mindfulness, gratitude, awe, trust, and home environments.
 Other transdisciplinary work test psychological mechanisms by which conservation agriculture practices, and sustainable behaviours more broadly, can be encouraged.
-These projects integrate psychological predictors of conservation adoption into models of food-energy-water sustainability.
+These projects integrate psychological predictors of conservation adoption into AI models of food-energy-water sustainability.

 Qualifications